AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-watermark-api.md

 ### Page ranges (_pageRanges_)

 Specifies the number of pages on which the watermark will be applied.
-Page numbers are indexed from 1 to N.
+Page numbers are indexed from 1 to N. If a page range is not specified, the watermark will be applied on all pages of the source document.
 The page ranges are specified as an array of objects whose length cannot exceed beyond 20.
 Each object has the following properties:
 * **Start Page**  (*start*) : The first page number of the range.
 Default value is 1.
 * **End Page**  (*end*) : The last page number of the range.
 Default value is the last page of the document.